matthewmcnew/Reliability-Engineering-Exercise/README.md

 ![Mean Above 99](images/meanabove99.png)

 Notice the graph shows that the average (gray line) usually remains above even the purple 99th percentile.
 This is the result of the orange line which represents the max latency and is an order of magnitude greater than the 99th percentile and the average latency.
 (The graph is on a logarithmic scale.)
-In a more realistic scenario the max latency would not be so static.
+In a more realistic scenario, the max latency would not be so static.

-For reference the throughput graph across the same period is shown below.
+For reference, the throughput graph across the same period is shown below.

 ![Throughput](images/throughput.png)